 Here is the season's report.

 5. 2019/2020 Finland, Sweden, and back to Karelia.
 Organic and biodynamic farms and Folk Schools.
 European Ecovillage Network and European Rainbow Gathering (these communities have intersections).
 Boreal biomes and landscapes.
-Raindeers and Saami culture.
+Reindeers and Saami culture.

 I've met new farmers and even new peasants (and worked a little close by) who are vegetarians in such a north climate where agriculture (especially vegetables, fruits, and crops) is considered (in Russia) as of 'high-risk enterprise'.
 They are self-sufficient, healthy, and thoughtful.
 Their kids and grandkids are healthy and smart.
-One of these new peasants - Lasse Nordlund, a half-German/half-Finnish former Software Engineer wrote a 'Foundations of Our Lives' book on his personal experience (the book's Finnish version is extended with chapters written by Maria Dorf, Lasse's wife).
+One of these new peasants - Lasse Nordlund, a half-German/half-Finnish/Swedish former Software Engineer wrote a 'Foundations of Our Lives' book on his personal experience (the book's Finnish version is extended with chapters written by Maria Dorf, Lasse's wife).

 But as even peasant lifestyle is somewhat based on significantly advanced technologies my interest grows to indigenous people and their world view and hunting-gathering practices.

-Just before COVID 'self-isolation' had been announced in Russia I has come to a Ladoga lake's north shore village (population - 2500) where I've bought an apartment in a duplex (semi-detached house) or 'paritalo' in Finnish with a piece of land for gardening, sauna and summer kitchen (4 chimneys in total).
+Just before COVID 'self-isolation' had been announced in Russia I came to a Ladoga lake's north shore village (population - 1800) where I've bought an apartment in a duplex (semi-detached house) or 'paritalo' in Finnish with a piece of land for gardening, sauna and summer kitchen (4 chimneys in total).
 I see this place and space as a living lab for 'back to the land' experiments and to host friends and guests while continuing field trips into the wilder nature and less populated landscapes with original forests.

 No report for this season yet.